Why Google Omits Results

-Do some of your site pages get omitted from Google’s search results preventing your website from gaining the organic search engine exposure that you deserve on Google?
+Do some of your site pages get omitted from Google’s search results?
+Is this preventing your website from gaining the organic search engine exposure that you deserve on Google?

-In order to maximize your search engine rankings you need to have content (web pages) that are recognized by the search engines.
-Each of those pages has the potential to rank within the search engines and bring traffic through the search engines.
-When you have pages that are omitted from the search results then those pages cannot work for you and are unavailable for visitors to find.
+In order to maximize your search engine rankings you need to have valuable content (web pages) that are recognized by the search engines.
+Each of those pages has the potential to rank for multiple keyword phrases within the search engines and bring you valuable traffic.

-One of the main reasons why Google omits certain pages from their search results is to ensure that multiple pages that are mostly the same do not inundate their results.
+One of the main reasons why Google omits certain pages from their search results is to ensure that multiple pages that are similar or mostly the same do not inundate their results.
 Google only wants to index pages that are most relevant and have the most ranking power.

-From a visitor’s perspective, imagine how it would be if you clicked on 10 pages and found that they were all the same variation of the same content; that would be quite boring.
-If this happened to you each time search results were delivered to you, it is likely that you may decide to complete your searches elsewhere.
+From a visitor’s perspective, imagine how it would be if you clicked on 10 pages and found that they were all very similar, just variations of the same content; that would be quite boring.
+If this happened to you each time search results were delivered, most likely you may decide to complete your searches elsewhere.

 In many cases it is fairly easy to correct the problem with omitted pages, as they are usually attributed to webmaster / site owner oversights.
 Omitted results are in no way considered a penalty, but they can be detrimental in the way that they limit your abilities to gain the exposure your website deserves.